rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

       :status: draft

       It's common to use macros to avoid writing repetitive code, such as trait implementations.
-It's possible to use derive macros or declarative macros to do so.
+It's possible to use procedural macros or declarative macros to do so.

       In a declarative macro the ordering of the patterns will be the order that